Mohyliv-Podilskyi: Romanian period

 Mohyliv-Podilskyi was occupied by Romanian and German troops in July 1941 and incorporated into the Romanian-ruled Transnistria Governorate.
 Soon thereafter, thousands of Jews in the town were murdered by the occupiers.

 Mohyliv-Podilskyi soon became a transit camp for Jews expelled from Bessarabia and Bukovina to Transnistria.
-From September 1941 to February 1942 more than 55,000 deportees came through the town.
-Thousands of people were jammed into the transit camp and treated cruelly by the Romanian guards.
+From September 15, 1941, to February 15, 1942, 55,913 deportees came through the town.
+Thousands of people were jammed into the transit camp and maltreated by the Romanian guards.
 Many Jews were not allowed to stay in Mohyliv-Podilskyi; thousands were forced to travel by foot to nearby villages and towns.
-Some convoys were sent to the Pechora concentration camp.
+Some Jews were sent to the Pechora concentration camp until November 8, 1942 (see below for more details).
 The 15,000 who were initially permitted to stay in the town organized themselves into groups.
-Some 2,000—3,000 were given residence permits, while the rest lived in constant fear of being deported into the Transnistrian interior for forced labor.
+Some 2,000—3,000 Jewish workers were given residence permits, as were their family members, while the rest lived in constant fear of being deported into the Transnistrian interior for forced labor.

-In December 1943 over 3,000 Jews were allowed to return to Romania, and in March 1944, Jewish leaders in Bucharest got permission to bring back 1,400 orphans.
-Mohyliv-Podilskyi was liberated that month; many Jewish men were immediately drafted by the Soviet army.
-Many who stayed in the city were killed by German bombs.
-Most of the deportees were allowed to return to Romania in the spring of 1945.
+In the winter of 1941-1942, 3,410 Jews who lived in Mogilev-Podilskyi died of typhus (almost half of those infected), out of an authorized Jewish population of 12,276, according to Siegfried Jagendorf, the leader of the Jewish community of Mohyliv-Podilskyi during most of the 1941-1944 period.
+On January 31, 1943, there were 15,000 Jews in Mogilev-Podilskyi, including 12,000 deportees and 3,000 local, Ukrainian Jews, according to Fred Sharaga of the Aid Committee of the Central Jewish Office of Romania, who visited the Mogilev-Podilsky ghetto.
+The number of local Ukrainian Jews in Mohyliv-Podilskyi had been 3,733 in the fall of 1941.
+The same number, 3,733 local Jews, is listed in a Romanian gendarmerie report from December 1941.
+According to the Yad Vashem database, 407 Jews who had lived in Mohyliv-Podilskyi before the war whose names are available died in the city because of the Holocaust; many had been killed by the German troops before the arrival of the Romanian administration.
+The local Jews were, according to a Jewish doctor deported to Mohyliv-Podilskyi who treated many cases of typhus, the local Jews had a much lower mortality rate because typhus was endemic in (most of) Transnistria.

+About 3,000 Jews who resided in Mohyliv-Podilskyi were sent in May–June 1942 to the nearby concentration camp in Skazinets, and about half of them died in there.
+All of the 560 Jews who died in the Skazinets concentration camp in the summer and early fall of 1942 after being deported there in late May and early June 1942 whose names appear in the Yad Vashem database had been sent there from Mohyliv-Podilskyi.